 Things That Don’t Count for the Deduction

-Now that you know what you can deduct, here are some things you can’t deduct.
+Now that you know what you can deduct, it’s equally important to know what you can’t deduct from your tax return.
 You can’t deduct any expense that you have already been reimbursed for.
-This means if your insurance or employer reimbursed you, or if you use a medical pre-payment plan, you can’t deduct any expense that was reimbursed.
+This means if your insurance or employer reimbursed you, or if you use a medical pre-payment plan, you can’t deduct those expenses.
 If you get cosmetic surgery, you can’t claim any expenses associated with that procedure, unless it was part of a life-saving procedure or some other serious health matter.

 If you want to deduct a medical expense, make sure you paid it in the year you are deducting it from.
-If the surgery happened in December, but you paid the bill in January, you need to deduct that expense for the January.
-To get the medical expense deduction you must make sure your expenses clear 7.5% of your AGI and you must itemize your deductions instead of taking the standard deduction.
-If you take the standard deduction you can not take the medical deduction.
+If the surgery happened in December, but you paid the bill in January, you need to deduct that expense for January.
+Remember, to get the medical expense deduction you must make sure your expenses clear 7.5% of your AGI and you must itemize your deductions instead of taking the standard deduction.
+If you take the standard deduction, you won’t be able to take the medical deduction.